 Since 2010, Lifebuoy's programmes have reached 458 million people through schools, health clinics and community outreach.
 Lifebuoy has recently expanded its behaviour change programme on the importance of handwashing with soap using mobile technology.
 The new service aims to reach out to women in media dark areas, providing free advice to mothers on their child's health.
 Another recent Lifebuoy partnership with Gavi (the Vaccine Alliance) ties together the importance of handwashing with soap and immunisation, using a variety of channels including home visits and mobile communications.
-While our programmes have focused on reaching children and mothers onground, we have long believed that TV advertising can drive behaviour change.
+While our programmes have focused on reaching children and mothers on-ground, we have long believed that TV advertising can drive behaviour change.
 To test this, we ran a study in India to assess the effectiveness of specific Lifebuoy TV adverts.
-The study showed a significant increase in the frequency of handwashing with soap after people watched the adverts.
-We are progressing with peer review publication of our study.
+The study showed a significant increase in the frequency of handwashing with peer review publication of our study.